UWL-CODERS/CODERS_Website/INSTALL.md

 ```

 This will compile the project and start a local development server.
 You should be able to access the application in your browser at `http://localhost:4200`.

+## Deployment

+### 1. Fresh Deployment

+Our production service runs on Rocky Linux 9.5 within the department's [OpenStack](https://cloud.cs.uwlax.edu) infrastructure.
+The IP address of this instance is 138.49.184.127, and the login credentials are maintained by the CODERS leadership.
+Completing a fresh deployment consists of:

+1. Building a Rocky Linux instance in OpenStack according to the [department instructions](https://www.cs.uwlax.edu/currentstudents/technology/openstack).
+The subsequent steps assume you have a shell on the instance and execute any commands with administrative privileges, whether directly as root or by running `sudo`.

+2. Install the Node.js dependencies by running `dnf module install nodejs:18` and `dnf install npm`.

+3. Copy the source tree of the website to `/srv/`.
+The directory containing the source must be named `CODERS_Website-main`.
+For example, a correct copy will lead to the existence of this file at `/srv/CODERS_Website-main/INSTALL.md`.

+4. Copy the file `coders.service` to `/lib/systemd/system/`.
+This provides the systemd service definition used to run the service.

+5. Run `systemctl start coders`.
+This starts the service for the current boot.

+6. Run `systemctl enable coders`.
+This configures systemd to start the service on each system boot.
+From this point on, systemd will automatically start the service when the computer restarts.

+7. Perform a system update with `dnf update`.

+### 2. Internet Availability

+The department web server provides a reverse proxy service that connects the CODERS website to the URL [https://coders.cs.uwlax.edu](https://coders.cs.uwlax.edu).
+Professor Petullo maintains this, and it requires that he configure both the web and DNS servers accordingly.

+### 3. Updates

+Performing an update consists of the following steps:

+1. Replace the existing source tree at `/srv/CODERS_Website-main/` with a new one.

+2. Running `dnf update` to update the system packages.

+3. Running `systemctl restart coders` to restart the service.

 ## Further Reading & Resources